Fer-Bonilla/Udacity-Data-Engineering-data-modeling-with-cassandra/README.md

 This repository is for the second Data Engineering Nanodegree project from Udacity.
 This project implements an ETL pipeline using Python and Apache Cassandra Database:

-- Understanding the problem to solve
+- Problem understanding
+- Data description
 - Project structure
-- ETL description
+- ETL Pipeline description
+- Instructions to run the pipeline

 ## Problem understanding